Enter-tainer/typstyle/README.md

 ### [3rd party] Use as a GitHub Action

-The [typstyle-action](https://github.com/grayespinoza/typstyle-action) maintained by [@grayespinoza](https://github.com/grayespinoza) can install and run typstyle in github action.
+The [typstyle-action](https://github.com/typstyle-rs/typstyle-action) maintained by [@grayespinoza](https://github.com/grayespinoza) can install and run typstyle in a GitHub Action.

 ## Features & Design